 |Concrete||0.92 – 0.96|

-- Heat transfer coefficient: Convection coefficient between the fluid surface and exterior surrounding.
+- Heat transfer coefficient: Convection coefficient between the fluid surface and exterior surrounding;

-- (T) Ambient temperature: Temperature of the exterior surrounding
+- (T) Ambient temperature: Temperature of the exterior surrounding;

-- (K) Thermal conductivity: Thermal conductivity of the wall material
+- (K) Thermal conductivity: Thermal conductivity of the wall material;

-- Layer thickness: Thickness of the wall material
+- Layer thickness: Thickness of the wall material.

-Second model: Building walls have multiple layers.
+- Specific conductance wall thermal: Building walls have multiple layers.
 Overall U-value of the wall is assigned to define multilayered wall.

 The following picture represents an example case to clarify the conditions explained above.
 Boundary conditions are defined as follows:

-- Internal walls: Adiabatic wall, grey body
+- Internal walls: Adiabatic wall, opaque

-- Window: External convection, a hot climate, a constant u-value, transparent, additional radiative heat source
+- Window: External convection, a hot climate, a constant U-value, transparent, additional radiative heat source